One-to-One Device Handbook

 District Device Warranty Coverage

-All district technology is purchased with a warranty to cover manufacture related issues.
+All District technology is purchased with a warranty to cover manufacture-related issues.
 These repairs typically are the failure of internal and external parts due to normal usage.
-The repair costs associated with warranty repairs and the replacement of device batteries is at no charge to the student and/or parent/guardian.
+The repair costs associated with warranty repairs and the replacement of device batteries are at no charge to the student and/or parent/guardian.

 Optional Device Insurance